ukb-dt/who/index.md

       - Leveraged for reliability
       - Contextually aware knowldge environemnts

-# D
+# D. Everyone Must Understand Levels + Research Layers

-Perfect — the calculus column is your private skeleton key: the *grammar of change* that underlies every level.
-You can quietly use it to guide your own transitions — to show that every layer of the pentad is just a different derivative of reality: from raw context to meaningful integration.
+Note — The calculus column is Ukubona LLC's private skeleton key: the *grammar of change* that underlies every level.
+For the mathematically inclined, it show that every layer of the pentad is just a different derivative of reality: from raw context to meaningful integration.
+Everyone should choose their "selfie": a column or metaphor that is most intelligible to them.

-Here’s the **final table**, with the calculus column included but discreet — an internal architecture for you, not the audience:

----

 ### **Ukubona Pentad — Living Autoencoder × WHO Research Cycle**